 Zac Schurman is an American musician based in Nashville, Tennessee.

 He has performed in venues including St. Thomas Church Fifth Avenue, the Cathedral of St. John the Divine, St. Ignatius Loyola, St. Mary the Virgin, and L’Oratoire Saint-Joseph du Mont-Royal in Montréal.
-His repertoire spans a wide range of the organ literature, with particular devotion to Bach and Messiaen.
+His repertoire spans the vast breadth of organ literature.

 Schurman holds the Master of Music degree from The Juilliard School, where he studied with Grammy Award–winning organist Paul Jacobs.
-He earned the Bachelor of Arts degree from Trinity College, where he studied with Christopher Houlihan.
-At Trinity, his studies extended beyond music into Hebrew, Greek, and religion, and he was awarded a full scholarship.
+He earned the Bachelor of Arts degree from Trinity College, where he studied with Christopher Houlihan and was awarded a full scholarship.
+At Trinity, his studies extended beyond music into Hebrew, Greek, and religion, where he received the Lova and Tania Eliav Prize for Excellence in Hebrew and the James Goodwin Prize in Advanced Greek.
+In 2021, he was awarded First Prize in the Hartford Chapter Quimby Competition of the American Guild of Organists.
 In 2022, he was named President’s Fellow in Music and received both the Helen Loveland Prize and the John Rose Organ Scholarship.

 Born on Long Island, Schurman studied with Mark T. Engelhardt, and his earliest musical formation was shaped by Sister Joy Wright.